-Robert "Franklin" Menefee was born in 1865 in or near Newburg, Preston County, WV, the son of John and Ruhama (Hanshaw) Menefee.
+Robert "Franklin" Menefee was born in April 1865 or 1867 in or near Newburg, Preston County, WV, the son of John and Ruhama (Hanshaw) Menefee.

 Franklin was a railroader at an early stage in his career.
 In its column on news of Newburg, the July 3, 1897 Grafton (WV) Sentinel reported that "Mr. Frank Menifee, a third division engineer, is spending this week with his mother and many friends here."

-The federal census of 1910 shows Frank and Minnie, now both age 45, living in Newburg, where he continued his employment as a locomotive engineer.
+The U.S. census of 1910 shows Frank and Minnie, now both age 45, living in Newburg, where he continued his employment as a locomotive engineer.

 At some point the Menefees relocated to Kansas, settling in Wellington, Sumner County.
 He kept in communication with friends back home.
 In 1912, the June 6, issue of the Preston County Journal reported:

 Frank Menefee of Wellington, Kansas, was in town Wednesday calling on his many friends.
 Mr. Menefee is employed by a lubricating oil company with headquarters at Wellington.
 He is on his way to Atlantic City where he will attend a convention of railroad men.